Abby Day Slocomb: Connecticut (1888–1906)

 A year after her daughter married and moved to Italy in 1887, Slocomb took up residence in Groton, Connecticut.
 The national chapter of the Daughters of the American Revolution (DAR) was founded in 1890.
 Two years later, the Anna Warner Bailey chapter was founded in Groton by Slocomb, who was selected by the Connecticut State DAR regent to serve as regent of the Groton chapter.

 In 1895, she was contacted by Augusta Geer, a national vice president of the organization, about founding a Louisiana chapter.
 Slocomb agreed and set about recruiting members and educating them about the DAR.
 Establishing a charter and funding its organizational activities, she founded the first Louisiana chapter, the "Spirit of '76" in New Orleans on March 2, 1895.
-That year, the national association, Children of the American Revolution, was founded with the purpose of educating children about history and the responsibilities of citizenship.
+That year, the national association, Children of the American Revolution (CAR), was founded with the purpose of educating children about history and the responsibilities of citizenship.
 Slocomb became the state director for the CAR in 1897.
 In 1902, she was instrumental in locating a permanent site for the national headquarters of the DAR.
 Originally the organization was looking at a lot between H and I Streets on Connecticut Avenue, but Slocomb scoured the city for a better location.
 Her choice was accepted by the committee appointed to select the site.
 The lot for the Daughters of the American Revolution Hall was located on 17th Street, between Streets C and D, and cost $50,000.
 It was dedicated in 1905.